 - -- For each succeeding crop on a field, you specify an emergence date, starting soil moisture, depth of the managed root zone, and AD fraction.

 To simplify entering daily data which is the same for multiple fields, weather stations are provided.
-A weather station is associated with a pivot; daily data entered for the weather station (e.g., rainfall or irrigation) are automatically propagated to all the fields under that pivot.
+Fields can be associated with a weather station; daily data entered for the weather station (e.g., rainfall or irrigation) are automatically propagated to all the fields.
+The groupings can be changed at any time.

 Secure access to your WISP data is provided using a service called OpenID (OID).
 Google is the OID provider currently used by WISP, so you will need a Google account.
 When you start WISP you are directed to a login page where you enter your email address and password.
 That's all there is to it!